chunribu/miidl/README.md

 #### 1) Quality Control

-This is the very first procedure to perform filtering according to the non-missing (observation) rate.
+The very first procedure is filtering features according to a threshold of observation (non-missing) rate (0.3 by default).

 #### 2) Normalization

-MIIDL offers plenty of normalization methods to transform data and make samples more comparable.
+`miidl` offers plenty of normalization methods to transform data and make samples more comparable.

 #### 3) Imputation

-By default, this step is unactivated, as MIIDL is designed to solve problems including sparseness.
+By default, this step is unactivated, as `miidl` is designed to solve problems including sparseness.
 But imputation can be useful in some cases.
-If needed, there are several methods to choose from.
+Commonly used methods are available if needed.

 #### 4) Reshape

-In order to apply a CNN model, pre-processed data needs to be zero-completed to a certain length.
+The pre-processed data also need to be zero-completed to a certain length, so that a CNN model can be applied.

 #### 5) Modeling